Heinlein-Video/react-redux-appauth/README.md

 # React AppAuth
 ## About
 Opinionated React component (AuthProvider) to provide OpenID Connect and OAuth2 protocol support.
 Has hooks :tada:
-Heavily inspired by [oidc-react](https://github.com/bjerkio/oidc-react) but without the unmaintained oidc-client-js and redux-oidc.
+Heavily inspired by [oidc-react](https://github.com/bjerkio/oidc-react) but without redux-oidc and the (as of now) unmaintained oidc-client-js.

 Based on @openid/appauth-js.